Messina Cathedral: History

 The current bell tower was rebuilt on its original site following the devastating 1908 earthquake.
 Its design was based on that of the original structure.

 Rising over 65 metres, the tower features a cusp-shaped roof and is lightened on all sides by pairs of mullioned windows with pointed arches.
-It houses a magnificent animated clock—a true mechanical jewel—commissioned in 1933 by Angelo Paino, the Archbishop of Messina, from the Ungerer company of Strasbourg.
+It houses an animated clock, commissioned in 1933 by Angelo Paino, the Archbishop of Messina, from the Ungerer company of Strasbourg.

 This intricate system is considered the largest and most complex mechanical and astronomical clock in the world.